-There are plenty of industrial buildings and homes which have some level of mold present in them, but sometimes it is not immediately evident that there is a problem present or developing.
+There are plenty of industrial buildings and homes which have some level of mold present in them, but sometimes it is not immediately evident that there is a problem present or developing, it can be hidden.

 Hidden mold in your building is a problem that needs to be rectified, but first, you need to be able to know how to recognise the subtle, as well as the not-so-subtle, warning signs.

 Mold is bad news and is an issue that cannot be ignored as the problem is only going to get worse, especially if it is hidden.
 The end result is that mold will gradually destroy most of what it manages to grow on.